 Here are some of the key highlights

-- With the support of the Australian community and the Department for Foreign Affairs and Trade (DFAT), UNICEF Australia contributed $9.1 million to Priority Programs across the East Asia and Pacific region and has advanced a further $3 million in prepayments to continue these programs in 2022.
+• With the support of the Australian community and the Department of Foreign Affairs and Trade (DFAT), UNICEF Australia contributed $12.2 million to Priority Programs across the East Asia and Pacific region.

 Specifically, for Australia

-UNICEF Australia is also supporting the development of the Family Friendly Workplace recognition framework, which guides employers on best practice to help employees meet their work, family, and wellbeing needs.
+UNICEF Australia is also supporting the development of the Family Friendly Workplace recognition framework, which guides employers on best practices to help employees meet their work, family, and wellbeing needs.

 Fundraising and Administration Costs

 Accountability and administration expenditure is required to efficiently run UNICEF Australia.
-It includes items such as staff costs for finance, human resources, and administration as well as audit fees and insurances.
-Amid growing revenues and programmatic activity, accountability and administration costs increased by $0.3 million but decreased to 6 per cent of overall expenditure.
+It includes items such as staff costs for finance, human resources, and administration, as well as audit fees and insurances.
+Accountability and administration costs have decreased as a proportion of overall expenditure, excluding non-monetary amounts funded by UNICEF grants, dropping to 5 per cent as we have been able to scale up our fundraising and programmatic activities in an efficient manner.

 How do we use each dollar donated?